 Eighth Grade English Teacher

 Gwen Hornig completed her undergraduate degree at NYU Gallatin School of Individualized Study with a concentration in theatre, empathy, and education.
 Her senior thesis focused on arts education as integral to cultivating a culture of belonging in schools.
-She is a Black Pine Circle School alum, and joined the faculty four years ago as an apprentice in upper school drama classes.
-After this year-long apprenticeship, Gwen developed and taught the sixth grade Socratic seminar course in addition to teaching seventh grade drama for two years.
+She is a Black Pine Circle School alum, and joined the faculty five years ago as an apprentice in upper school drama classes.
+After this year-long apprenticeship, Gwen developed and taught a sixth grade Socratic seminar course in addition to teaching seventh grade drama for two years.
 She began teaching eighth grade English in 2021.
-This year, Gwen will be one of the Outdoor Education Coordinators, along with teaching the after-school drama club and is one of soccer coaches for the BPC soccer team.
-She has a very silly kitty named Twix, loves to camp and hike in beautiful places, and has recently taken up pottery.
+This year, Gwen will be one of the Outdoor Education Coordinators, along with teaching the after-school drama club and coaching the BPC soccer team.
+She has two very silly kitties named Twix and Linus, loves to camp and hike in beautiful places, and has recently taken up pottery.

 Why I Work with Children

 I think there is profound value in a child’s candor and vulnerability.
 I seek to foster those qualities as sources of strength, individuality, and empathy as each child figures out how they move through the world.

 A Favorite Book

 The Body Keeps the Score by Bessel Van Der Kolk.
 I am forever in awe of the body’s incredible synchronicity with the emotional mind and memory.